connect2brain/mtms/docs/source/markdown/mtms-device-interfaces.md

 `session_state.value=SessionState.STOPPED`

 #### Charging
-Charging works by sending a topic `/event/send/charge` message:
+Charging works by requesting a service `/mtms_device/request_events` with a message of type `Charge` in `charges` field.
+The message type `Charge` consists of the following fields:

     uint8 channel
     uint16 target_voltage # in volts